saintdannyyy/saintdannyyy/readme.md

 - 🚀 Passionate **software engineer & tech innovator** creating impactful solutions
 - 🎯 Expertise in **AI, image processing, full-stack development, and product building**
-- 🔍 Currently building **KasaYie** – an AI assistive speech platform for the Akan speakers with speech impairment
+- 🔍 Currently building **KasaYie** – an AI assistive speech platform for Akan speakers with speech impairment
 - 🏥 Developing **OTConekt** – a comprehensive platform connecting occupational therapists with clients
-- 💡 Advocate for making technology accessible in local languages and underserved communities
+- 💡 Advocate for making technology accessible in local languages and underserved communities.
+- � Focused on empowering Ghanaian and African communities through innovative tech solutions

 <!-- - 🌟 Co-founder of **QuiverTech** - empowering the next generation of tech talent -->

 ---